Best addition apps for kids

 Addition is one of the first maths skills your child will learn, but it'll become more and more complex as they move up through primary school.
 We tried out the best apps to help them master this crucial concept.

 What are the commutative, associative and distributive property?

 The commutative, associative and distributive properties or laws underpin algebra and are first introduced to children, in very broad terms, in the primary-school years.
 We explain how your child will start to understand the basics of higher maths in our guide for parents.

 What is the Asian 'maths mastery' approach?

-Thousands of UK primary schools are to adopt a new way of teaching maths that’s popular in South Asia.
+Many UK primary schools have adopted a way of teaching maths that’s popular in South Asia.
 We explain what the Asian "maths mastery" method is all about.